jshtulman1/Data550FinalProjectPart4JS/README.md

 figure one is in rscript file "Figure1.R".

 ### How to build the docker image
-- To build the docker image, simply execute "docker build -t project_image ." in the terminal
+- To build the docker image, ensure that you have Docker installed and the desktop application running on your computer.
+After you've set your working directory as the root directory of the project, execute "docker build -t project_image ." in the terminal.

 ### How to create the report using Docker
 - To create the report using Docker, ensure that you have Docker installed and the desktop